Thor Culverhouse, Chief Executive Officer

 Brian White, Vice President of Products

-As Vice President of Products, Brian White is responsible for Skytap marketing and product management.
+As Vice President of Products, Brian White is responsible for Skytap product management and user experience.
 Prior to joining Skytap, Brian was Director of Developer Resources for Amazon Web Services where he was responsible for development and operations of the AWS websites, documentation, AWS management console, and tools and SDKs program.
 While with Amazon, Brian defined, hired the team for, and launched AWS Elastic Beanstalk, a platform-as-a-service offering focused on ease-of-use and application management.
 Prior to Amazon, Brian was VP of Products for iConclude, a Seattle startup, which became the leader in the Run Book Automation space. iConclude was acquired by Opsware and subsequently HP, where he drove product direction for what is now known as the HP Operations Orchestration and the Network Automation System.
 Prior to that Brian held senior product management and technical sales positions for Microsoft working on Visual Studio Team Foundation Server and the IBM Rational ClearCase/ClearQuest product line.

 Brian holds a B.S. in Computer Science from Purdue University and is the author of Software Configuration Management Strategies and Rational ClearCase and Second Life – A Guide To Your Virtual World.